lengfeld/subpatch/website/exp/design.md

 forking, bisecting, releasing and ... should stay the same.

-(**R3**) should support git, cvs, mercurial, subversion and source code archives (like tarballs or zip files) as source dependencies
+(**R3**) should support git, cvs, mercurial, subversion and source code archives (like tarballs or zip files) as source dependencies/subprojects.

 (**R4**) should track the original metadata (e.g. url, commit ids, checksums, ... ) of the source dependency to verify the authenticity of the